 Conditions of Enrolment

-These Conditions of Enrolment are indicative and provided to overseas applicants for information purposes only.
-These Conditions of Enrolment do not constitute a binding Agreement.
+These conditions of enrolment are indicative and provided to overseas applicants for information purposes only.
+These conditions of enrolment do not constitute a binding agreement.
 Successful applicants will receive the Terms of Offer which, together with the Letter of Offer and Acceptance of Offer, form a binding Agreement between Curtin College and the recipient of a Curtin College Letter of Offer.

 - The availability of a complaints and appeals process, does not remove the right of the student to take action under Australia’s consumer protection laws.
 Overseas students may access appeals advice and dispute resolution services through the Department of Education Services.
 For more information visit Department of Education Services

 - These Enrolment Conditions and the final Terms of Offer may be subject to variation as necessary to comply with any Australian Commonwealth or State law, regulation or amendment thereof.
+More information.

 - The College’s responsibilities to the student pertain only to the Curtin College course outlined in the Letter of Offer.
 Further agreements must be signed with Curtin University for courses offered by and studied at that institution.